How to Visit Olympic National Park (Budget Guide!)

 6) Head to Rialto Beach for Sunset

-After you’ve finished your mid-afternoon visit to the Hoh Rainforest, swing by Forks, WA to immerse yourself (briefly, we’re on a mission here) in the culture of Twilight (there is none).
+After you’ve finished your mid-afternoon visit to the Hoh Rainforest, swing by Forks, WA to immerse yourself (briefly, we’re on a mission here) in the culture of Twilight, the cult-classic vampire books series by Stephenie Meyer.
 Swing by a local grocery store and pick up some dinner fixings— I recommend naan bread, goat cheese, avocado, raspberries and honey for a delicious and summery wrap.

-On a day with high-swell (huge breaking waves), stay alert for sneaker waves, or waves statistically larger than the rest that may hit, especially in the winter and especially on a flood tide.
+On a day with high-swell (huge breaking waves), stay alert for sneaker waves, or waves statistically larger than the rest, especially in the winter and especially on a flood tide.

 Rialto Beach is littered with sea stacks and arches, and is the best place to watch the sunset in Olympic National Park!